camunda/camunda-docs-manual/content/user-guide/ext-client/index.md

 {{< img src="img/externalTaskCient.png" title="External Task Cient Architecture" >}}

 The client allows to handle service tasks of type "external".
-In order to to configure and instantiate the client, all supported implementations offer a convenient interface.
+In order to configure and instantiate the client, all supported implementations offer a convenient interface.
 The communication between the client and the Camunda Workflow Engine is HTTP.
 Hence, the respective URL of the REST API is a mandatory information.

 ### Request Interceptors
-To add additional HTTP headers to the performed REST API requests, the request interceptor function can be used.
+To add additional HTTP headers to the performed REST API requests, the request interceptor method can be used.
 This becomes necessary, in the context of e.g. authentication.

 #### Basic Authentication